tasm-io/tasm/functional_spec/functional_spec.md

 #### Description

-Users shall be able to write their Tasm programs in a web based text editor.
+Users shall be able to write their TASM programs in a web based text editor.
 This allows users to easily see the structure of the code through keyword highlighting and quickly switch between writing and running programs.
 If a user has uploaded a program it should by default be displayed and editable in the text editor.

 #### Criticality